CoderMrB/git-basics/README.md

 ## _"For never was a story of more woe than code not committed and pushed to Github..."_

 # Romeo: Hey there!
 What's your name?
+Juliet: I'm known as Chris, how bout you?

 Before you know it, the add/commit/push/pull rhythm will become second nature, but to get there, we need to practice.
 What better way of practicing than to write a fantastic play?